What to do in Tahoe City with Kids

 Café Zenon

 After a couple of hours on the ice, we needed to eat.
-Steps away from the Tahoe City Winter Sport Park ice rink I found Café Zenon.
+Steps away from the Tahoe City Winter Sports Park ice rink I found Café Zenon.
 With a large menu of upscale comfort food offerings, I found entrees that satisfied my palate along with the kids.

 The chicken tenders with fries are cheat-worthy.
 Don’t tell the kids!
 But the fries are really frites–yummy.